So, you’re planning a trip to China?

 As you would know, there are a plethora of hotel and flight booking sites available.

-You’ve probably got your favorites, but one that is good for domestic China travel is Trip (formerly known as CTrip).
+You’ve probably got your favorites, but one that’s great for domestic China travel is Trip.
+You can visit the site here.

 Agoda is also popular in Asia, particularly for hotel bookings.